 This biomarker is primarily an indicator for HCC.
-AFP >20 Ug/L will pick up approx. 40% of early stage HCC (liver ultra sound scans pick up approximately 60% of early HCC and are added in high-risk cases).
-Screen for AFP six-monthly.
-If AFP is elevated seek advice.
-Request HBV DNA if AFP is raised.
+AFP will pick up approx. 40% of early stage HCC.
+Liver ultra-sound scans pick up approximately 60% of HCC.
+Further imaging may be required.
+NOTE: AFP is often raised in pregnancy and therefore may not indicate HCC.
+It's vital, primary healthcare providers request these six-monthly for all patients with continued viral infection (HBsAg positive).
+If elevated AFP level, seek advice from our clinicians.